github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 ➤ `See this in the query console <https://lgtm.com/query/659662167/>`__.
 Only constructors with the ``@deprecated`` annotation are reported this time.

-For more information on working with annotations, see the :doc:`tutorial on annotations <annotations>`.
+For more information on working with annotations, see the :doc:`article on annotations <annotations>`.

 For Javadoc, class ``Element`` has a member predicate ``getDoc`` that returns a delegate ``Documentable`` object, which can then be queried for its attached Javadoc comments.
 For example, the following query finds Javadoc comments on private fields: